 Allows a club to sell alcohol for drinking on club premises to its members and their guests.

-Temporarily extends the hours or the area of a premises currently licensed, or licences one-off events where no licence is currently held and alcohol will be present at the event.
+Temporarily extends the hours or the area of premises currently licensed, or licences one-off events where alcohol will be present.

 Step-by-step guide to what happens when you apply for an alcohol licence.

 To renew your alcohol licence you must apply at least 20 days before it expires